tether/analytics-ruby-mock/README.md

 Asserting on Analytics
 ----

-Analytics Ruby Mock provides you with the ability to test whether a call has occurred during your tests via counters.
+Analytics Ruby Mock provides you with the ability to test whether an Analytics call has occurred during your tests.
-The following counters are available for you to check against: `track_count`, `identify_count`, and `alias_count`.
+The following accessors are available for you to check against: `track_calls`, `identify_calls`, and `alias_calls`.
+All 3 methods collect the options passed to their respective calls and holds them in an array.
 Here's an example usage:

 ```ruby
 describe 'show' do